 Cryptocurrency is a form of digital money (coins or tokens), which people may use to make transactions, buy goods and use services online.
 This form of digital cash requires a crypto wallet to store the private keys, or passwords, that keep it secure.
 As interest in the topic is increasing globally, we want to know the latest cryptocurrency news in Australia.

-Nearly a quarter of Australians buy and use crypto
+Nearly a quarter of respondents buy and use crypto

-All Aussies who were surveyed by Capterra know what cryptocurrency is and recognise that it’s a digital currency.
+All Aussies who were surveyed by Capterra were familiar with cryptocurrency and recognise that it’s a digital currency.
 In fact, 57% of respondents are ‘aware of what crypto is’ whilst 43% are ‘a bit familiar with it’.
-It comes as no surprise, therefore, that nearly a quarter of Australians (23%) currently buy and use crypto.
+It comes as no surprise, therefore, that nearly a quarter of respondents (23%) currently buy and use crypto.

 Cryptocurrency may be popular with supporters because, unlike fiat currencies (the Australian dollar or Great British pound), it is decentralised and no intermediaries such as the government or banks are in charge of it.
 It also means that crypto traders’ money is not subject to inflation.
 Banks can print more currency, but crypto relies on different algorithmic programs (or hashing algorithms) in order to create more.

 Cryptocurrency can, however, be considered quite a volatile and unpredictable market.
 This was highlighted with Bitcoin, the original and oldest brand of cryptocurrency.
 Bitcoin hit an all-time high (US$64,000) in April 2021 and significantly dropped by more than 50% to a value of US$32,000 —all within a matter of months.
 In October 2021, Bitcoin again succeeded itself and reached over US$66,000 in market value.
 The resurgence comes following the launch of Bitcoin exchange-traded funds (ETFs), but even so, the future of crypto remains uncertain.